Build local support for warm homes

 What type of event would work best to meet your goals and reach new audiences?
 Maybe a film screening, coffee morning or panel event?
 Whatever you choose, ensure your event is as welcoming and accessible as possible.

 You can also get creative and think of a memorable way to communicate your campaign message through a stunt.
-A well-executed visual stunt is a great way to get the attention of passers-by, and you could even use the opportunity to invite your MP down to hear about the campaign.
+A visual stunt is a great way to get the attention of passers-by, and you could even use the opportunity to invite your local politicians down to hear about the campaign.
 Take photos of the stunt to share on social media and gain some local media coverage for your campaign too.

 Two model houses with one person sat inside each.
 One is blue, is leaking money and the person is wrapped up in blankets.
 The other is yellow and the person looks warm.